mahaboob-basha-a/custumor-data-frontend/README.md

 - npm (Node Package Manager)

 ## Installation
-API Endpoints
+### API Endpoints
-POST /api/submit: Submit customer data.
-(Note: Currently using dummy data for testing.)
+- **POST /api/customers:** Submit customer data.
+- **GET /api/customers:** Read customer data.
-Frontend Structure
+### Frontend Structure
-src/components/InputForm.js: Component for the customer data input form with validation. src/components/DisplayGrid.js: Component to display the customer data in a grid format. src/App.js: Main application component that includes InputForm and DisplayGrid.
+- **src/components/InputForm.js:** Component for the customer data input form with validation.
+- **src/components/DisplayGrid.js:** Component to display the customer data in a grid format.
+- **src/App.js:** Main application component that includes InputForm and DisplayGrid.
 Backend Structure
-server.js: Main server file for setting up Express and API routes. routes/api.js: Contains the API routes and logic for handling requests.
+- **index.js:** Main server file for setting up Express and API routes.
-Testing
-Frontend: Test the React application to ensure all forms are capturing data correctly and validations are working.
+- **Frontend:** Test the React application to ensure all forms are capturing data correctly and validations are working.
-Backend: Test the API endpoints separately using tools like Postman.
+- **Backend:** Test the API endpoints separately using tools like Postman.